COMMUNITY REPAIR EVENTS

 A half-day community gathering — some folks bring broken things, others bring know-how and tools, and yet others bring hospitality — and everyone brings goodwill and zeal for fixing.

-How different from Fixit Clinics?
+How is a Repair Cafee different from a Fixit Clinic?
 The heart of both is fixing.
-Repair Cafés are just larger, with lots of ancillary activities around repair, reuse and community well-being.
+Repair Cafés are just larger and have lots of ancillary activities around repair, reuse and community well-being.

 Though FREE, Repair Cafés AREN'T FREE REPAIR SERVICES.
 They're participatory events — neighbors helping each other out, getting to know each other over coffee, muffins, and repair projects, learning about repair, and squeezing more life out of the things they already have.